Global Weak Solutions of a Thermodynamically Consistent Diffuse Interface Model for Nonhomogeneous Incompressible

 \section{Proof of Theorem \ref{wsnschndme}: the Case of Non-degenerate Mobilities}

 In this section, we prove Theorem \ref{wsnschndme} on the existence of global weak solutions to problem \eqref{eq:nsch1}--\eqref{eq:nschi} in the case of non-degenerate mobilities.
 Thus, we assume that assumptions $(\mathbf{H0})$, $(\mathbf{H1})$, $(\mathbf{H2})$ and $(\mathbf{H3})$ are satisfied.

 The proof of Theorem \ref{wsnschndme} is divided into two steps.
 First, we construct a family of approximate solutions through a suitable implicit time-discretization scheme by adapting the idea in \cite{ADG2013ndm}.
 Then we derive uniform estimates and pass to the limit to establish the existence of a weak solution.

-\subsection{Implicit time discretization}
+\subsection{Implicit time discretization.}